hughrun/recipe_trove/docs/index.md

 ## How does it work?

 @recipe_trove takes your query, adds the word 'recipe', and searches the digitised newspaper collection in Trove for articles.
 It then chooses at random from the top 100 most relevant results (if any), and returns the result.
 For best results, use a short query term.
 If you include any special characters they will be encoded as spaces.
-This includes qoutes (" or ), as well as question marks (?) and apostrophes (').
+This includes quotes ("" or ''), as well as question marks (?) and apostrophes (').
 Remember that *everything* after `@recipe_trove` will be considered part of your query.
 If you want to talk about or mention the bot (rather than ask for a recipe), ensure that the `@recipe_trove` handle is not the first part of your tweet:

 `@recipe_trove I love you, you're my favourite bot!` will result in a search query of `I%20love%20you%20%20you%20re%20my%20favourite%20bot%20`.

 `I love you @recipe_trove, you're my favourite bot!` will be ignored by @recipe_trove, but instructive for your friends.

 ## How come @recipe_trove can't find a recipe for my query but if I search Trove I get heaps of results?